GoelSanchit/Android_Image_From_DatabaseUrl/README.md

 # Android_Image_From_DatabaseUrl
 This Project is basically designed for the backend users.
-User is going to type the url of image in database then android frondend code directly converts that image url into image that is visible in imageview attached in list.
+User is going to type the url of image in database then android frondend code directly converts that image url into image that is visible in imageview attached in listview.

 The MIT License (MIT)